ZeanQin/zeanqin.github.io/_posts/2017-08-06-apache-website-files-permissions-setup.md

 ---
-title: "Apache Website Files Permission Setup"
+title: "Apache website files permission setup"
 layout: post
 use_code: true
 comments: true
-excerpt: A quick summary of Apache Website Files Permission Setup
+excerpt: A quick summary of Apache website files permission setup
 ---

 Website files served by Apache need to have appropriate permissions.
 The common practice is to set all directories to 755 and set all files to 644.